Social media data is what validates marketing decisions, which makes analytics the defining scales of modern marketing.

 Socialinsider gives you comprehensive analytics for Instagram, and complete your reports with competitive insights.

-Here's a detailed rundown of all the metrics Instagram or Instagram analytics tools provide.
+Here's a detailed rundown of all the KPIs Instagram or Instagram analytics tools provide.

 A posts' reach measures how many unique number of users have seen your Instagram content (photo, video, carousels, Story, Reels or IGTV).